Modelling heavy tail data with bayesian nonparametric mixtures: Numerical analyses

-On the other hand, when we take the hyper prior $\nu\sim\be(1/2,1/2)$, the mode number of groups is the largest, $\widehat{m}=19$, but the three fit measures prefer this model.
-The running time is closely related to he number of groups $m$ in the mixture and the sample size, so fitting this winning model to these data takes around 40 minutes.
-The posterior mean of $\nu$ is $0.27$ with a 95\% CI $[0.16,0.39]$.
+The three fit measures LPML, AIC and BIC are reported in Table \ref{tab:fita}.
+The smallest number of groups, $\widehat{m}=10$, is obtained when fixing $\kappa=0$ (NS case).
+Running time is the fastest, but the fit measures say that this is the worst model for the data.
+On the other hand, when we fix $\nu=0$ (DP case) and take the hyper prior $\kappa\sim\ga(1,2)$, the mode number of groups is the largest, $\widehat{m}=14$, but the three fit measures prefer this model.
+The running time is closely related to he number of groups $m$ in the mixture and the sample size, so fitting this winning model to these data takes around 34 minutes.
+The posterior mean of $\kappa$ is $1.75$ with a 95\% CI $[0.9,2.8]$.

-The complete posterior distribution for the number of groups $m$ is presented in the left panel of Figure \ref{fig:n0a55}.
-The mode is $19$ and the range goes from $14$ to $29$ groups.
-One of the most important parameters of our model is $\alpha$ because it determines the existence of heavy tails in the data.
-The posterior values of $\alpha_i$ were all aggregated for $i=1,\ldots,n$ and are shown in the right panel of Figure \ref{fig:n0a55}.
-Here we clearly appreciate four modes and compute some probabilities: $\P(\alpha<1)=0.144$, $\P(1\leq\alpha<2)=0.588$ and $\P(\alpha>2)=0.267$.
-We can say that $14\%$ of the data comes from a heavy tail component, $59\%$ of the data comes from a component with finite mean and infinite variance, and $27\%$ comes from a component with finite mean and variance.
-Therefore, these claims have heavy tail.
+The complete posterior distribution for the number of groups $m$ is presented in the left panel of Figure \ref{fig:n0a}.
+The mode is $14$ and the range goes from $13$ to $20$ groups.
+One of the most important parameters of our model is $\alpha$ because it determines the heaviness of the tails in the data.
+The posterior values of $\alpha_i$ were all aggregated for $i=1,\ldots,n$ and are shown in the right panel of Figure \ref{fig:n0a}.
+Most of the values are less than two, specifically $\P(\alpha<1)=0.18$, $\P(1\leq\alpha<2)=0.72$ and $\P(\alpha>2)=0.10$.
+We can say that $18\%$ of the data comes from a heavier tail component, $72\%$ of the data comes from a less heavy component with finite mean and infinite variance, and $10\%$ comes from a component with finite mean and variance.

 We finally obtain the density estimate via the posterior predictive distribution.
-This is shown in Figure \ref{fig:dena55} together with $95\%$ CI.
+This is shown in Figure \ref{fig:dena} together with $95\%$ CI.
 Our estimate closely follows the shape of the histogram, which was truncated to $[0,100]$ thousands, for visualisation purposes.
+The estimated probability of receiving a claim larger than $100$ thousand pesos is $0.045$.